Department of Information Science Lis and Philip Turner Outstanding Student Paper/Project Awards

-The Department of Information Science (IS) offers annual awards for Outstanding Student Paper and Outstanding Student Project.
+The Department of Information Science (DIS) offers annual awards for Outstanding Student Paper and Outstanding Student Project.
 This spring, the Scholarship and Awards Committee (SAC) will be awarding three papers.
 First place will receive an award of $1000.
 Second place will receive $750.
 Third place will receive $500.
 Each winner will receive an award certificate.
 Awards will be credited to the winner’s UNT student account.
 The titles of winning papers and projects will be posted on the DIS website.
-Honorable mentions will also be recognized and their papers and projects posted.
+Honorable mentions will also be recognized and the title of their papers and projects posted.

-The student must be enrolled in the Department of Information Science Master’s in Library Science or Information Science Program during the calendar year of the award.
+The student must be enrolled in the Department of Information Science Master’s in Library Science, Data Science, Information Science, or Health Informatics program during the calendar year of the award (2023).

 The paper or project must: